 - Era: 1890s-1900s America (Midwest/West)

-The Rye Waltz is a simple sequence dance dating to the late 19th century and done to a special arrangement of the tune "Coming Through the Rye" which alternates between duple (schottische or two-step) and triple (waltz) time.
+The Rye Waltz is a simple sequence dance dating to the late 19th century and done to a special arrangement of the tune "Coming Through the Rye" which alternates between duple (schottische) and triple (waltz) time.
 The oldest description I have found is in E.H.
 Kopp's The American Prompter and Guide to Etiquette, which was published by the John Church Company, operating in Cincinnati, New York, and Chicago, in 1896.
 Kopp called himself a "compiler" rather than an author, and attributes many of the dances in his book to other dancing masters, often lifting his text directly from their works.
 Kopp attributed the Rye Waltz to A.C.
 Wirth, and his description is virtually identical to that found in Wirth's Complete Quadrille Call Book and Dancing Master, published in Chicago in 1902 and reprinted in 1903.

 Andrew Charles Wirth (right) taught dance in the Milwaukee area, and a contemporary biographical entry in the 1897 Men of Progress: Wisconsin (pages 167 & 168) states that he had written a book on dancing, so it is likely that the 1902 book is either a second work or a later edition of an older original.
 Wirth and Kopp's books are among several of the 1890s and early 1900s from both America and England containing language which has clearly been copied directly from one to another, though it is not clear which was the original source and none other than Kopp and Wirth include the Rye Waltz.
 In the absence of more definitive evidence, it is reasonable to consider Wirth the choreographer of the dance.